Philippe Garrel: Awards

 In 1982, Garrel won the Prix Jean Vigo for the film L'Enfant secret.
 He won Perspectives du Cinéma Award at the Cannes Film Festival in 1984 for his 1983 film Liberté, la nuit.

 Over a ten-year period, Garrel enjoyed a good run of critical recognition at the Venice Film Festival.
 In 1991, he won a Silver Lion for his film J'entends plus la guitare, which was nominated for a Golden Lion.
 Le Vent de la nuit was nominated for a Golden Lion in 1999.
 Two years later, Sauvage Innocence was nominated for a Golden Lion and won the FIPRESCI Prize.
 His 2005 film, Les Amants réguliers, won him the Silver Lion, for Best Director.

 Personal life

+In 1968, Garrel was in a relationship with actress Anne Bourguignon, whom he directed in the film Anémone.
+Bourguignon later used the film's title as her stage name.

-Garrel met German singer and actress Nico in 1969 when she performed the song "The Falconer" for his film Le Lit de la Vierge (The Virgin's Bed).
+In 1969, Garrel met German singer and actress Nico when she performed the song "The Falconer" for his film Le Lit de la Vierge (The Virgin's Bed).
 The couple soon started living together.
-He first cast Nico in his 1972 film La Cicatrice intérieure (aka The Inner Scar).
+He first cast Nico in his 1972 film The Inner Scar, which also featured her son Christian.
 Songs from the soundtrack were included in Nico's album Desertshore, which featured stills from the film on the front and back covers.
 Nico was featured in a number of Garrel's films after this.
 Their ten-year relationship ended in 1979.

 Garrel and actress Brigitte Sy are the parents of actors Louis Garrel and Esther Garrel.

 He is married to actress-writer Caroline Deruas.

+On 30 August 2023, Garrel was accused of sexual harassment by five actresses, including Anna Mouglalis and Marie Vialle.